 Questions about the best time to visit Walt Disney World are among the most common we receive.
 As construction has increased in recent years, those questions have revolved around years as much as months or weeks.
-Is 2018 a good year, or should people wait until 2019, 2020, or beyond?
+Is 2018 a good year, or should people wait until 2019, 2020, or 2021?

 This is such a regular inquiry that we’ve added a section to our Walt Disney World Vacation Planning Guide focusing on the upside of visiting next year as opposed to waiting.
 The first section of that post highlights everything opening in the near future, and more or less advocates going sooner rather than later.